aurynn/terraform-provider-openstack/website/docs/d/identity_auth_scope_v3.html.markdown

 * `project_domain_name` - The domain name of the project.
 * `project_domain_id` - The domain ID of the project.
 * `roles` - A list of roles in the current scope.
 See reference below.
+* `region` - The region of the current auth scope.
 * `service_catalog` - A list of service catalog entries returned with the token.

 The `roles` block contains: